 You can also buy make up that is minimal waste/zero waste; such as Zao Organic Makeup and more locally Stella For Cruelty Free stocks cruelty free, vegan products many of which come in recyclable packing and postage, they also stock bamboo toothbrushes.

 Is it hard to not be frustrated by people/business who aren’t ‘enviro-friendly’?

 Sometimes I do feel a bit frustrated that here I am doing everything I can and big companies are just trashing the environment.
 But there are so many people that care for the environment, and small companies who are trying their hardest to be green.
 I love when a business owner or vendor comments positively on my containers and when someone I haven’t spoken to in years reaches out and tells me that my blog has inspired them to think about their environmental footprint.
 Collectively, all the little things do add up and there is so much growing awareness around the state of the environment.
-The Zero Waste Bloggers Network has 200 members and growing, and there are many other people out there who are all trying to reduce their waste and live sustainably, see also Zero Waste Heroes and the newly formed Zero Waste in NZ!
+The Zero Waste Bloggers Network has 200 members and growing, and there are many other people out there who are all trying to reduce their waste and live sustainably, see also Zero Waste Heroes and Zero Waste in NZ! (which now has over 10,000 people!).
 So there is still hope for us yet!
 Ultimately we need to get big business and Government on board.